 Long before the days when ladies were swooning over Channing Tatum in "Magic Mike," the British film "The Full Monty" shocked and awed audiences with its tantalizing male stripteases and hilarious moments.
 In the 70’s hit, 4 steelworkers who are fed up with their boring and tough lives decide to try their hand at wowing hungry female onlookers as Chippendales-style male entertainers.

 The film was made with less than $4 million but ended up producing nearly $260 million at the box office.
 The comedy was such a hit that the British Film Institute called it the 25th Best British Film in the entirety of the 20th century.
 That’s not too shabby for a movie that was made with a considerably low budget, is it?

-Juno delighted audiences when it arrived in theatres back in 2008 due to its comedic relief and one-of-a-kind take on teenage pregnancy.
-Ellen page delivered an Academy Award-winning performance in the title role, really making a name for herself in the film industry.
+"Juno" delighted audiences when it arrived in theatres back in 2008 due to its comedic relief and one-of-a-kind take on teenage pregnancy.
+Elliot Page delivered an Academy Award-winning performance in the title role, really making a name for himself in the film industry.
 The film earned its $6.5 million budget back within a matter of days and ultimately made over $230 million.
 Plenty of household names appeared in the movie, including Jennifer Garner, Jason Bateman, Allison Janney, and Michael Cera.